 The interdisciplinary Doctor of Philosophy degree program with a major in Science and Engineering of Materials is administered by the Committee on Science and Engineering of Materials.
 Emphasis is placed on the applications of chemical thermodynamics, the mechanics of solids, quantum mechanics and transport theory for investigation of the relationships between microstructure and properties of solids, and the dependence of microstructures on processing.
-For details of this program, see the Graduate Catalog.
+For more information, see the Graduate Catalog.